 Getting a colonoscopy may seem like a pretty big deal.
-You have to fast for a day or so, then clear your bowels the by drinking something that induces diarrhea.
-Most folks get general anesthesia for the procedure, and the the hospital experience resembles that of getting minor surgery.
+You have to fast for a day or so, then clear your bowels by drinking something that induces diarrhea.
+Most folks get general anesthesia for the procedure, and the hospital experience resembles that of getting minor surgery.

 My doctor recommended that I get a colonoscopy even though I’m not fifty yet because I have a family history of colon cancer (my dad died from it in 2015).
 I wasn’t really looking forward to it due to all of the apparent unpleasantness of the procedure.